Asandandlela16/Data-science_Asanda_Ndlela/README.md

-# Data-science_Asanda_Ndlela

-CUSTOMER EXPERIENCE PROJECT
+📊 Customer Experience Dashboard Project

-In this beginner-to-intermediate level project, customer experience data is explored using Power BI and Excel.
-The aim is to develop dashboards for visualizing and tracking key customer service metrics, such as satisfaction scores, feedback trends, and resolution performance.
+This project explores customer experience data using Power BI and Excel to create interactive dashboards and automated reports.
+The focus is on visualizing and tracking key customer service metrics, including satisfaction scores, feedback trends, and resolution performance.

-TOOLS THAT I USED:
+🚀 Tools Used

-Power BI Desktop (.pbix) – to build interactive dashboards and visuals.
+Power BI Desktop (.pbix) – Interactive dashboards with slicers, drill-downs, and trend visuals.

-Excel (.xlsm) – report creating macros and simple automation.
+Excel (.xlsm) – Automated reports using macros (e.g., auto-refresh and one-click filters).

-FILES IN THE REPOSITORY:
--Customer Experience Report.pbix
+📂 Files in the Repository

--A Power BI dashboard with slicers, and trend visuals to analyze customer feedback over time.
+Customer Experience Report.pbix – Power BI dashboard with dynamic visuals to analyze customer feedback over time.

-Customer_Experience_Dashboard1.xlsm
-An Excel workbook that includes some basic reporting and macro features (like auto-refresh, button clicks for filters, etc.).
+Customer_Experience_Dashboard1.xlsm – Excel workbook with macro features for quick automation and reporting.

-WHAT THE PROJECT COVERS:
+📌 Project Highlights

-Visualization of NPS (Net Promoter Score) and CSAT (Customer Satisfaction) trends
+Visualization of Net Promoter Score (NPS) and Customer Satisfaction (CSAT) trends.

-Filtering by region, channel, and time period
+Interactive filtering by region, channel, and time period.

-Macro buttons in Excel to automate filtering or updating views
+Macro-driven automation in Excel for filtering and refreshing views.

-Trying out Power BI features like drill-downs, slicers, and tables
+Hands-on practice with Power BI features such as drill-downs, slicers, and summary tables.

-WHAT I LEAENED :
+💡 What I Learned

-How to structure dashboards and highlight key metrics
+How to design dashboards that highlight key business metrics.

-Basic data modeling in Power BI
+Basic data modeling and cleaning in Power BI.

-How to clean and prepare data for reporting
+Preparing raw data for reporting and visualization.

- Still a Work in Progress
-I’m still learning both Power BI and Excel, so this project is meant to show my progress and practicE.
-Any feedback or suggestions are welcome!

-To Run This
+Using Excel macros for simple automation.

+📈 Current Status

+This is a work in progress project as I continue developing my skills in Power BI and Excel.
+It reflects my learning journey and growing interest in data visualization and reporting.

+▶️ How to Run

-Open the .pbix file with Power BI Desktop
+Open the .pbix file in Power BI Desktop to explore the interactive dashboard.

+Open the .xlsm file in Excel and enable macros to use the automated features.

+👨‍💻 About Me

+Hi, I’m Asanda Ndlela, a final-year Applied Mathematics and Statistics student at UKZN with a strong passion for data analysis and visualization.
+In this repository, I showcase projects where I clean, transform, and visualize data to extract insights.

+📧 Email: asandandlela2004@gmail.com

+📱 Phone: +27 74 780 5974 / +27 64 312 3670
+🔗 GitHub: Asandandlela16/Data-science_Asanda_Ndlela

+✨ Feedback and suggestions are always welcome as I continue improving my portfolio and skills!